elk-audio/elk-docs/documents/devkit_further_topics.md

-# Additional Development Kit Configuration
+# Additional Development Kit Topics

 Learn to connect to your board over serial cable of WiFi, monitoring the plugin performance, tweaking buffer sizes and setting up the board for automatic startup.